-eMAR, or electronic medication administration record is the electronic versions replacing paper records previously used in many healthcare facilities.
+eMAR systems, or electronic medication administration record, is the electronic versions replacing paper records previously used in many healthcare facilities.
 Both of these medication administration records serve as a legal record of all of the drugs administered to each patient at a community by a healthcare professional.
 These administrations are then part of the patient’s permanent record on their medical chart.
 It is essential for the patients’ health that this record is accurate and updated regularly.

 There are several advantages to using eMAR systems.
 The electronic medication administration records are linked directly to pharmacy software.
 When the pharmacy submits an order for a new prescription, it automatically appears on the computer screen at the community once it has been reviewed and approved by a pharmacist. eMAR systems also serve as another route of communication between the communities and the pharmacy.
 Messages can be sent instantly, and medication reorders may be submitted through this system.